divyanshupatel17/vit-connect/docs/TERMS_OF_SERVICE.md

 **Last Updated:** Oct 2025

-Welcome to **VIT Connect (VIT Verse)**, a student-built app for VIT Chennai.
+Welcome to **VIT Verse (VIT Connect)**, a student-built app for VIT Chennai.
 By using the app, you agree to these terms and the Privacy Policy.
 If not, please uninstall it.

 ---

 ## 1. About

-VIT Connect is a student-developed open-source Flutter app made to make campus life easier.
+VIT Verse is a student-developed open-source Flutter app made to make campus life easier.
 It lets you view attendance, grades, exams, mess menu, laundry, faculty ratings, cab share, and more.

 ⚠️ Not officially affiliated with VIT Chennai.